Airlines and ESA’s

 Here’s What You Need to Know

-All airline companies used to require you to produce a letter from a licensed therapist or medical physician that prescribes an ESA for an emotional disability.
-However, with DOTs final rule, only Southwest Airlines continue to recognize and accept emotional support animals on their flights provided you have a legitimate emotional support animal letter.
+- All major US-based commercial airlines used to require you to produce a letter from a licensed therapist or medical physician that prescribes an ESA for an emotional disability.
+However, with DOTs final rule, US-based commercial airlines no longer accept emotional support animals to fly for free, but there are a few international airlines that continue to recognize and accept emotional support animals on their flights provided you have a legitimate emotional support animal letter.

-Although it's not required by law, airlines are encouraged to look for identifying markers such as ESA patches, vests, and/or leashes to help to identify a legitimate emotional support animal.
+- Although it’s not required by law, international airlines are encouraged to look for identifying markers such as ESA patches, vests, and/or leashes to help to identify a legitimate emotional support animal.

-Airlines not only strongly recommend that you have an ID card, a service vest and/or ESA patches, but our customers report that all USA-based airlines now recognize and often recommend using National Service Animal Registry (NSARCO).* When you have an official and documented ESA, Southwest Airlines will not charge you additional fees when your animal accompanies you in the cabin of the aircraft.
+- Airlines not only strongly recommend that you have an ID card, a service vest and/or ESA patches, but our customers report that international airlines are more likely to approve a registered animal with National Service Animal Registry (NSARCO).*